 Monitoring thinking skills such as memory, planning activities, or processing information are all indicators of mental decline and are thus used as one of the many diagnoses for dementia.

-Demonstrating cognitive skills like remembering, combined with the ability to walk fluidly have become ways in which to detect the onset of dementia.
+Demonstrating cognitive skills like remembering, combined with the ability to walk fluidly, have become ways in which to detect the onset of dementia.
 According to Molly Wagster, chief of the National Institute on Aging, indicated “Changes in walking may predate actual observable cognitive changes in people who are on their way to developing dementia.”

-Studies in gait changes have begun to be studied in linkage with the after math of health issues like heart attack, stroke, and Parkinson’s disease.
-Just recently have walking and moving studies been linked with the onset of cognitive diseases like dementia and Alzheimer’s.
+Studies in gait changes have begun to be studied in linkage with the aftermath of health issues like heart attack, stroke, and Parkinson’s disease.
+Just recently, walking and moving studies have been linked with the onset of cognitive diseases like dementia and Alzheimer’s.

-Other walking patterns were tested on participants, and were combined to make up scores that indicated that there had been varying levels of cognitive decline, especially when combined with other tasks like walking.
+Other walking patterns were tested on participants and were combined to make up scores that indicated that there had been varying levels of cognitive decline, especially when combined with other tasks like walking.

-Research also indicated that physical activity not only indicates cognitive decline, but can also help to prevent the onset of dementia, or at least delay the onset of the disease.
+Research also indicated that physical activity not only indicates cognitive decline but can also help to prevent the onset of dementia or at least delay the onset of the disease.